 Am I a candidate for a root canal?

-You could be a candidate for a root canal if decay or damage has allowed bacteria to infect the pulp inside your tooth.
-A root canal could also be the right treatment for you if you prefer to preserve as much of your natural tooth as possible instead of extracting both the healthy and diseased portions of your tooth.
-For more information about root canals and whether they are right for you, schedule a dental exam and consultation at your earliest convenience.
+You may be a candidate if tooth decay or injury has allowed bacteria to infect the pulp.
+A root canal may also be the best option if you want to preserve as much of your natural tooth as possible rather than removing both healthy and diseased portions.
+Schedule a consultation at Channo DDS to find out if a root canal is right for you.

-If you decide to undergo a root canal, the first step in your procedure will involve a local anesthetic.
-Once your tooth root is numb, the diseased portion of your tooth pulp will be removed and potentially treated for bacterial infection.
-The tooth will then be sealed and filled before being restored with a crown.
+Your procedure begins with a local anesthetic.
+Once your tooth is numb, the diseased pulp will be removed and treated for any bacterial infection.
+The tooth is then sealed, filled, and restored with a crown to ensure function and appearance.

 What type of post-treatment care is required after a root canal?